f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     In the case of an Ant project, it modifies _project.properties_ of the app and possibly sub-projects.
-This is likely to cause the whole _build.xml_ to be rewritten, which is fine if it’s a ’standard’ android file or doesn’t already exist, but not a good idea if it’s heavily customised.
+This is likely to cause the whole _build.xml_ to be rewritten, which is fine if it’s a ’standard’ Android file or doesn’t already exist, but not a good idea if it’s heavily customised.

 `androidupdate: <auto/dirs>`<a name="build_androidupdate"></a>